Royal-Navy/design-system/packages/docs-site/src/library/pages/components/tooltip.md

   1. **Information Icon**.
 The Information Icon is the only visible part of the Tooltip icon in its default state.
   2. **Tooltip Item**.
 The Tooltip Item floats above the Information Icon
+  3. **Tooltip Title (Optional)**.
+Add a Title to accompany the main Tooltip Body.
+  4. **Tooltip Message**.
+The Tooltip Message contains the main content of the tootip.
+This section is required, unlike the title.

 ### Sizing & Spacing